Some years ago, I noticed a reading practice shared by a number of my favorite people.

 4 Famous People and Their Bibles

-Here are four illustrations of what I’m talking about.
+Here are four illustrations of what I’m talking about: Steve Jobs, Bob Dylan, William Shakespeare, and Christopher Hitchens.

 Meticulous to the end, Steve Jobs pre-arranged every detail of his own funeral.
-Per his instructions, copies of an esoteric book called Autobiography of a Yog were handed out to everyone who attended.
+Per his instructions, copies of an esoteric book called Autobiography of a Yogi were handed out to everyone who attended.

 In 1957, Jack Kerouac published his legendary novel On the Road.
 Bob Dylan was only 16, but he’d write many of his most beloved lyrics within the next five years.
 Almost 50 years later, Dylan still vividly remembered how Kerouac’s book had affected him in those early years: